trailofbits/manticore/README.md

 ### Redis

-If you'd like to use redis for state serialization (instead of disk), install redis using your host package manager, then run
+If you'd like to use redis for state serialization (instead of disk), install redis using your host package manager, then install manticore as above, but with `[redis]` appended to the name of the package, e.g.

 ```
 pip install manticore[redis]